 One of the mysteries of the English language finally explained.

-The basic practical details.‘the nuts and bolts of making a movie’
+The basic practical details.‘the nuts and bolts of public policy’

 practical details, basic details, fundamentals, basics, practicalities, essentials, mechanicsView synonyms